larsthelord/bolagsverket_ETL/README.md

 # Bolagsverket
-Download and transform of data-files from Bolagsverket in Sweden using duckdb and powershell.
+Download and transform of data-files from Bolagsverket in Sweden using DuckDB and powershell.
 I did this because the structure of the downloadable files is horible.

 There are three final outputs for bolagsverket: